andrealbers/Handcart-with-audio-visualization/README.md

 # Audio Reactive LED Strip
-Real-time LED strip music visualization using a Raspberry Pi 3 B+.
+Real-time LED strip music visualization using a Raspberry Pi 3 B+ used for a Handcart.
 Watch Video1/2 for example.

 ### Raspberry Pi